watchers-cs673/Watchers-app/README.md

 # Watchers-app

 for CS673

+## Info to note

+You can `cd watchers-app`, as the directory `watchers-app` contains the code.

 ## Angular deployment

-Refer to [here](watchers-app/README.md) for info about the Angular deployment
+Refer to [here](watchers-app/README.md) for info about the Angular deployment.

 ## User data deployment

-Refer to [here](watchers-app/user-data/README.md) for info about the user information database.
+Refer to [here](src/watchers-app/user-data/README.md) for info about the user information database.